Anthony-Nolan/Atlas/README_DonorImport.md

 * If the Donor File denotes a *change* to a Donor, then a Donor Update Message is put in the ServiceBusQueue to be processed into the Matching Donor Database.
 * If the Donor File is marked as being part of a "full" upload, then no such Message is Enqueued, and it is expected that a full Donor Refresh will be manually triggered in the near future.

+## File Validation

+Contents of the donor import file are validated on import to check that all required fields have been submitted; the [schema file](/Schemas/DonorUpdateFileSchema.json) indicates which fields are required.
+Validation failures are logged as custom events to Application Insights.

+Note: HLA typings themselves are not verified at this stage, as this would involve HLA metadata dictionary lookups, which would slow down the import process.
+"Bad" HLA will be caught and reported at the point where the donor is added to the Matching Donor Database (either via Service Bus, or Data Refresh).

 ## Limitations

 The donor import process does not fully guarantee ordering of the application of donor update files.